This is a summary of the most interesting questions and answers from the Google SEO Office Hours with John Mueller on

 As an example, he said focusing on user clicks in a machine learning model would result in Google primarily surfacing the clickbait content.

-The follow-up question was specifically about the Page Experience update and whether Google will incorporate it into the ranking algorithm using machine learning.
+The follow-up question was specifically about Google Page Experience update and whether Google will incorporate it into the ranking algorithm using machine learning.

 Here’s what John had to say:

 “I don’t know.
 I mean, the different weightings of different parts of the algorithms are something that is pretty tricky to do because you can’t just manually say, oh, this is weighted 10%, and then suddenly everything else is 10% less overall.

 You kind of need to watch out for the whole system. (…) Maybe we use the values directly from machine learning, maybe we adjust them manually, maybe we just start with something manual and see how it goes, I honestly don’t know.”